mehdihoore/DocuSage/README.md

 # DocuSage
 A RAG Agant.
 DocuSage is a project that combines a web interface (built with Hono) and a Telegram bot to provide access to a knowledge base built from your documents.
 It leverages the power of Large Language Models (LLMs) for both information retrieval and generation.
+## A Completely Free RAG Agent for Building a Chatbot that Converses with Your Documents, Using a Vector Database (AstraDB)

+This repository provides a Retrieval-Augmented Generation (RAG) agent that allows you to set up a chatbot that can converse with your documents.
+This chatbot uses documents uploaded to a vector database to answer questions.
+This project utilizes AstraDB due to its ease of use, ability to bypass sanctions, and, most importantly, its free tier.
+In fact, this repository offers a solution that is 100% free, requiring no additional costs for servers, databases, tokens, etc.
 # DocuSage: A Retrieval-Augmented Generation (RAG) Agent

 ## Overview